Respiratory Syncytial Virus (RSV)

 - Fever over 100.4 degrees in an infant under 3-months-old, over 101 degrees in an infant between 3-6 months-old, and more than 103 degrees in an infant over 6-months-old.

-You can learn more about RSV by clicking on this link :-
+You can learn more about RSV by clicking on these links :-

 https://www.efcni.org/wp-content/uploads/2021/04/2021_RSV_Positionpapier.pdf